gitex-flow/gitex-flow-node/README.md

 **Start hotfix**

-When starting a hotfix, gitex-flow automatically updates the versions in package.json and package-lock.json.
+When starting a hotfix, gitex-flow automatically updates the versions in `package.json` and `package-lock.json`.

-Unlike the release, the changelog is only updated when the hotfix is finished.

 A hotfix is always a patch.
 It's not allowed to commit breaking changes or new features on a hotfix branch.